 You cannot fight the darkness any more, but you still make your way to Janiculum Terrace to look at this incredible city drenched in the indigo hues of dusk one more time.
 Yes, Rome has been everything you thought it would be.
 So why not relive the day’s splendors over a leisurely dinner?
 We recommend Himalaya Palace at Gianicolense, an unassuming Indian restaurant with heart-warming food, wine, and hospitality.

 Tip: Follow this map for your perfect day in Rome

-It wouldn’t be fair to say that our third day in Rome was a complete disappointment.
+As you can see, there are so many things to do in Rome.
+So, it wouldn’t be fair to say that our third day in the city was a complete disappointment.
 Seeing the resting place of Shelley and other poets with thought-provoking verses on death etched on their headstones at the Non-Catholic Cemetery of Rome was an unforgettable experience.
 But it was a weekend, and crowds dotted the Pantheon and the nearby Trevi Fountain to such an extent that their beauty was slightly lost to us.

 However, the evening was magnificent, as we ascended the Spanish Steps and took in a stunning sunset with the deepest hues we’d ever seen at its summit.
 Later, we circled the city until we reached Piazza del Popolo, enjoying glorious views throughout the way.
 On this trip, we didn’t manage to see Villa Borghese and St. Peter’s Basilica, for which we really needed another day.
 Take it from us, you’ll have the trip of a lifetime if you visit Rome from Monday-Friday in any season other than summer.
 The key is to have enough time (at least five days) and minimum crowds (Jan-Feb or Sep-Oct are ideal).